 How is DRM Usually Priced?

-The most common format of DRM pricing that you will see across the industry usually includes differing buckets of licenses that are included each month as part of your monthly fee.
-Once the bucket has been depleted in any 30-day cycle, we have overage tiers that become less expensive the more licenses that you use.
+The most common format of DRM pricing that you will see across the industry usually includes differing pools of licenses that are included each month as part of your monthly fee.
+Once the pool has been depleted in any 30-day cycle, we have overage tiers that become less expensive the more licenses that you use.

 What is a License?